Henry VIII is one of England’s best-known monarchs. Charismatic and extravagant, his reign lasted nearly 39 years.

 Catherine suffered another miscarriage in 1518, but one year later Henry had a son by a mistress named Elizabeth Blount.
 The boy was named Henry Fitzroy, and is Henry’s only confirmed illegitimate child.
 Blount was not, however, Henry’s only mistress during his marriage to Catherine.

 It was his infatuation with Anne Boleyn, one of Catherine’s ladies-in-waiting, from 1526, which set into motion a chain of events that would not only see the end of Catherine and Henry’s marriage, but also lead to England’s Protestantisation.

 Henry tried to have his marriage to Catherine annulled to marry Anne.
 He argued that their marriage had been invalid because of Catherine’s marriage to his brother.
 Devout Catherine rejected this, saying that she and Arthur’s relationship had never been consummated.

-Possibly pressured somewhat by Catherine’s nephew, the Holy Roman Emperor, Charles V, the Pope refused, prompting the king to assume supremacy over religious matters and turn his back on the Catholic Church.
+Possibly pressured somewhat by Catherine’s nephew, the Holy Roman Emperor Charles V, the Pope refused.
+In response the king assumed supremacy over religious matters and turned his back on the Catholic Church.

 2. Anne Boleyn

 With the extraordinary events of her life unparalleled in British history, Anne Boleyn is undoubtedly the most famous of Henry’s wives.